This is The Cultural Schoolbag

 Lottery funding is to be awarded to art and culture in TCS.
 Counties and municipalities are responsible for the local administration of the TCS programme and many provide extra funding for productions.
 As a result, total funding for TCS is much greater than the lottery funding alone.
 All funding recipients must report on the use of the funding.

 *Some municipalities receive lottery funding directly from Kulturtanken instead of allocation through the county council.
 These municipalities have full responsibility for managing the programme and all administrative activities and are referred to as ‘direct municipalities’.
-There were twelve such municipalities in 2019.
+There were eleven such municipalities in 2020.
 See a list of all direct municipalities here.

 Artists and performers in The Cultural Schoolbag are paid in accordance with the industry standard and the copyright owner rights are protected in line with the Copyright Act.
 A framework agreement has also been signed between the Norwegian Association of Local and Regional Authorities (KS) and the Norwegian Musicians’ Union (MFO).
 Paid artists and performers who work for The Cultural Schoolbag are to be paid in accordance with this agreement.